 - In a small saucepan, melt butter over medium-low heat.
 Add brown sugar.
 Lower the heat to low and cook for about 1-2 minutes, stirring constantly.
 Stir in 1 tablespoon of milk and cook until sugar dissolves.

 - Remove from the heat and whisk in the powdered sugar and the remaining 1 tablespoon of milk until smooth.
 If the glaze is too thick, add milk by 1/2 teaspoon.

 - Shredding Apples: I recommend a box-grater or food-processor with a shredding attachment.
 Apples will turn slightly brown after you shred them.
 If you like you can drizzle the apples with fresh lemon juice to prevent browning.
 Also, apples are high in water content so they will release some liquid after you shred them.
 Do not drain those juices.
 Toss with the shredded apples before adding to cake.

 - Overbaking: My cake usually takes about 55-57 minutes to bake.
 I would start checking for doneness around 55 minutes.
 A toothpick inserted in the middle of the cake should come out clean.
 Some crumbs are okay.

 - Leftovers: Cover and store leftover cake at room temperature for 1 day or in the refrigerator for up to 1 week.

-- Substitute for Semolina Flour: I tested this cake with just all-purpose flour.
-It does have a slightly different texture though.
-I used 1 3/4 cups of all-purpose flour for the entire recipe.
+- Substitute for Semolina Flour: I can’t guarantee results if you make substitutions.
+For best results, follow the recipe as written.
+With that being said, I did test this cake with all-purpose flour.
+It gives the cake a slightly different texture.
+I used 1 3/4 cups of all-purpose flour in place of semolina flour.

 Keywords: easy loaf cake, apples, fall